pdreker-pa/sensu-handler-rocketchat/README.md

 * **pretext**: (optional) Text to prepend to each notification.
 Can be used e.g. for highlights.

 ## Changing config namespace
 By default the handler will use the top-level namespace "rockethandler" in the sensu config.
-If you need to notify multiple channels depending on different events you can define mjultiple config under different namespaces.
+If you need to notify multiple channels depending on different events you can define multiple config under different namespaces.

 These configs can then be referenced by using the `-c namespace` commandline argument